 Nancy Ansheles, M.Ed., has been the owner of Catalyst & Co. for nineteen years.
 She provides creative learning programs for businesses and organizations in Maine, the United States, and internationally.
 She facilitates learning to help participants achieve results, increase satisfaction, and reduce stress.
 She brings energy, humor, and a wealth of real life examples to every workshop. www.nkacatalyst.com

-Kristine Avery, SPHR, has extensive experience in human resource management and is the Senior Vice President of Human Resources at FISC Solutions (Financial Institutions Service Corporation)in Lewiston.
-She is the 2011/2012 Director of SHRM's Maine State Council and the Immediate Past-President of Human Resources Association of Southern Maine.
-She was also named the HR Leader of the Year for 2010 and inducted into the Maine HR Hall of Fame in 2011.
+Kristine Avery, SPHR, has extensive experience in human resource management and is the Director of Human Resources for Saint Joseph’s College.
+For the past 12 years, she served as the Senior Vice President of Human Resources at FISC Solutions (Financial Institutions Service Corporation) in Lewiston, a Best Places to Work in Maine company.
+Kris is the 2013 SHRM MAC (Membership Advisory Council) Representative for the US Northeast Region, and the Immediate Past State Director of the SHRM Maine State Council having served as State Director in 2011/2012, and she is the Immediate Past-President of Human Resources Association of Southern Maine. www.hrasm.shrm.org.
+Kris has been instructing the SPHR/PHR course since 2007.
+She was also named the HR Leader of the Year for 2010, and inducted into the Maine HR Hall of Fame in 2011.

 Wolfgang Bauchinger, CPIM, is a Lean Six Sigma certified Black Belt.
 He received his Six Sigma training through the George Group (a division of Accenture).
 He holds a Magister (masters) degree in Business and Computing from the University of Linz/Austria.
 Wolfgang’s major focus is Supply Chain Management and process improvement using Lean Six Sigma tools and the DMAIC process.
 Wolfgang has led Lean Six Sigma projects at multiple locations throughout the United States for a global manufacturing company.
 Before relocating to the United States in 2006 Wolfgang worked in IT consulting with clients in Europe and throughout North America.